Sustainable packaging

 By

-In the wake of the coronavirus epidemic, online shopping has become more popular than ever.
-Doorsteps are adorned with piles of packages as people all across the country find themselves buying, shipping, and side-hustling their way through the current crisis.
+In recent years, online shopping has become more popular than ever.
 In this increasingly mail-order world, it’s more important than ever to seek out more eco-friendly shipping and packaging methods.
 Luckily for the planet, there are plenty of sustainable packaging materials available these days.

 Article continues below advertisement